Skip to main content

 The Center for Effective Reading Instruction (CERI)

-The mission of the Center for Effective Reading Instruction (CERI) (opens in a new window) is to further evidence-based approaches to reading so that all students acquire the highest levels of literacy and thrive.
+The mission of the Center for Effective Reading Instruction (CERI) is to further evidence-based approaches to reading so that all students acquire the highest levels of literacy and thrive.
 CERI fulfills its mission by offering certification to general education teachers and reading interventionists that affirms their knowledge and skills in teaching literacy using a structured approach to language.
-CERI is an independent 501(c)(6) organization founded by the IDA.
+CERI is an independent 501(c)(6) organization incorporated under the laws of the state of Maryland.

 Top